Criticism of Hamas: Statements on the Holocaust

-Hamas has been explicit in its Holocaust denial.
-In reaction to the Stockholm conference on the Jewish Holocaust, held in late January 2000, Hamas issued a press release that it published on its official website, containing the following statements from a senior leader:
+Hamas has been accused of promoting Holocaust denial.
+It described Nazi Germany's genocide of European Jews as "so-called" and "an alleged and invented story with no basis" in a 2000 press release.
+In 2003, Hamas co-founder and deputy leader Abdel Aziz al-Rantisi claiming that "Zionists were behind the Nazis' murder of many Jews."
+In 2000, the Washington Institute for Near East Policy reported that Hamas officially denied the Holocaust for the first time in a press release responding to the Stockholm International Forum on the Holocaust, stating:

 This conference bears a clear Zionist goal, aimed at forging history by hiding the truth about the so-called Holocaust, which is an alleged and invented story with no basis. (...)
 The invention of these grand illusions of an alleged crime that never occurred, ignoring the millions of dead European victims of Nazism during the war, clearly reveals the racist Zionist face, which believes in the superiority of the Jewish race over the rest of the nations. (...)
 By these methods, the Jews in the world flout scientific methods of research whenever that research contradicts their racist interests.

 In August 2003, senior Hamas official Abd Al-Aziz Al-Rantisi wrote in the Hamas newspaper Al-Risala that the Zionists encouraged murder of Jews by the Nazis with the aim of forcing them to immigrate to Palestine.

-In 2005, Khaled Mashal called Mahmoud Ahmadinejad's December 14, 2005, statements on the Holocaust that Europeans had "created a myth in the name of Holocaust") as "courageous".
+In 2005, Khaled Mashal called Mahmoud Ahmadinejad's 14 December 2005, statements on the Holocaust that Europeans had "created a myth in the name of Holocaust") as "courageous".
 Later in 2008, Basim Naim, the minister of health in the Hamas-led Palestinian Authority government in Gaza countered holocaust denial, and said "it should be made clear that neither Hamas nor the Palestinian government in Gaza denies the Nazi Holocaust.
 The Holocaust was not only a crime against humanity but one of the most abhorrent crimes in modern history.
 We condemn it as we condemn every abuse of humanity and all forms of discrimination on the basis of religion, race, gender or nationality."